 Cranberries are rich in vitamins C, E, and K1 and the minerals manganese and copper.
 They are also known to aid in preventing and curing urinary tract infections.
 However, among its most impressive properties is its antioxidant content, which was studied separately by researchers in the Pennsylvania’s University of Scranton and New Jersey’s Rutgers University.

 Like plums and peaches, cranberries are rich in antioxidant polyphenols that have various health benefits, including preventing cancer cells from developing in the body.

-These 10 fruits listed in this article should be on top of anybody’s diet tips for preventing cervical cancer.
-A diet rich in fruits and vegetables can help prevent any type of cancer.
-However, because of their high antioxidant content and incredible anti-inflammatory effect, these ten fruits should be on the top list of anybody when researching on how to prevent cervical cancer with foods.
+These ten fruits listed in this article should be on top of anybody’s diet tipson how to prevent cervical cancer with diet.
+A diet rich in fruits and vegetables can help prevent any cancer.
+However, because of their high antioxidant content and incredible anti-inflammatory effect, these ten fruits should be on the top list of anybody when researching the leading cause of cervical cancer and the treatment for cervical cancer.

 Thank you for reading, and good luck to you!
 And those are your list of how to prevent cervical cancer with diet.